-Toss the dressing through the rice, cranberries and turkey.
+- Toss the dressing through the rice, cranberries and turkey.
 Add the pecans to the salad with chopped spinach.
-You can find a printable recipe, here.

 “I don’t promise you can cook yourself calm, but I believe it makes sense to snatch moments when you can quietly busy yourself in the kitchen–frankly doing nothing much more effortful than stirring– and give yourself up to the encompassing warmth that comes from a sense of purpose, the benediction of productivity.”